-Outlander has a reputation for steamy sex scenes.
+Outlander has a reputation for racy scenes.
 However, in an interview with Glamour, Balfe insisted she did not think that the series’ reputation is deserved.

 “It’s funny, because there’s probably less sex in our show than people think,” she said.

 “It’s just when we do it, we try to empower these two characters to represent this metaphysical and all-encompassing love, so we get branded as ‘It’s so sexy!’
 But if you look at the amount of episodes that it features in, it’s not in every single one.”

 The sad news broke in July 2018 that costume designer Terry Dresbach, married to the series creator Ronald Moore, was leaving the series due to health issues.
 As costume designer, Dresbach played a key role in the adaptation of the Outlander book series for TV.

 She shared the news in a series of heartbreaking Twitter messages.